 North Platte is a medium-sized city located in the state of Nebraska.
-With a population of 23,639 people and seven constituent neighborhoods, North Platte is the eighth largest community in Nebraska.
+With a population of 22,978 people and five constituent neighborhoods, North Platte is the 12th largest community in Nebraska.

-The per capita income in North Platte in 2018 was $28,348, which is middle income relative to Nebraska and the nation.
-This equates to an annual income of $113,392 for a family of four.
+The per capita income in North Platte in 2018 was $28,253, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
+This equates to an annual income of $113,012 for a family of four.
 However, North Platte contains both very wealthy and poor people as well.

 The most common language spoken in North Platte is English.
 Other important languages spoken here include Spanish and Italian.